 Saturday’s talk entitled Through the Eyes of Shirley Baker, and presented by Leeds-based bookshop Village Books, was a fascinating and thought-provoking event, extending over its allotted hour as the Q&A got into its stride.
 Presiding over the panel was Lou Stoppard, writer and editor of Shirley Baker, published by Mack in November; the book features previously unseen work and focuses on subjects outside Shirley’s well-known street photography.

-The event took place at the Hyde Park Picture House in Leeds.
+The Leeds talk took place at the Hyde Park Picture House.
 The beautifully preserved and well-loved little cinema opened in 1914 and is very much a focal point of the University of Leeds student area; the cinema has a history of hosting art and film school events besides showing films.

 Lou’s panel featured curator and academic Anna Douglas, who has previously curated several exhibitions of Shirley’s work, and Griselda Pollock, visual theorist, cultural analyst and scholar of international, postcolonial feminist studies in the visual arts – she also wrote the foreword to the accompanying book of Shirley’s major retrospective Women, Children; and Loitering Men.